PanGalacticTech/project_template/[2]system_specification.md

 ##### Approach 2 - Using the MOSFET That is Already There

 >    As the USB channel is already designed to be switched off via a logic high signal (+5v) from a microcontroller,
->    could that same MOSTFET also be triggered with logic high if afault condition is detected?
+>    could that same MOSTFET also be triggered with logic high if a fault condition is detected?
 >    This solution would have to be passive, i.e not be reliant on the MCU to trigger, as this
 >    would delay response and would not stop damage from occuring.
 >     <br>
->     A logic OR gate could be used to provide a buffer between the logic HIGH/LOW pin on the microcontroller, and the
+>     A logical OR gate could be used to provide a buffer between the logic HIGH/LOW pin on the microcontroller, and the
->     other system for providing a logic HIGH, if the 5v bus moves out of tolerance.
-The output of the logic gate, feeds into
+>     other system for providing a logical HIGH in the case the 5v bus moves out of tolerance.
+1 logical OR gate would be required for each USB output,
->     the gate of the MOSFET
+>     The output of each logic gate, feeds the gate of each MOSFET

 ***OverVoltage Detection***